PhaserEditor2D/PhaserEditor/docs/canvas.rst

 By default the properties of a prefab instance cannot be changed, the ``position`` and ``override`` properties are the exception.
 The ``override`` property contains the list of properties that can be changed in that prefab instance.
 It means, that if you want to change the scale of a prefab instance then first step is to "open" or "unlock" the scale property by checking it on the ``override`` list.
 Note that when a property is not checked in the ``override`` list it is shown as disabled in the Property Grid and cannot be edited.

-To reset the value of a property to the prefab's original value, just deselect the property in the ``override`` list.
+To reset the value of a property to the prefab's original value, just uncheck the property in the ``override`` list.

 .. image:: images/OverridePrefabProperty.png
 	:alt: Override a prefab instance property.